 *Note: following an initial period of rest (24-48 hours following an injury at step 1), athletes can begin a gradual and incremental increase in their cognitive load.
 Progression through the strategy for students should be slowed when there is more than a mild and brief symptom exacerbation.

-While symptomatic there must be no physical activity and special consideration should be given to minimizing mental activity.
-The athlete should be afforded the opportunity for complete rest.
-Once they have satisfied the above requirements pertaining to symptoms and neuropsychological evaluation, they can proceed to level (b).

-Light aerobic exercise such as walking or stationary cycling, no resistance training.

-Sport specific exercise and the progressive addition of resistance training at levels (d) or (e).

-Non-Contact Training Drills.

-Full contact training after medical clearance.

-Game play.

-With this stepwise progression, the athlete is allowed to proceed to the next level if they remain asymptomatic at the current level.
-In the presence of any post-concussion symptoms, the patient should drop back to the previous asymptomatic level and resume that level after 24 hours of rest.

 At any point following a suspected concussion any of the following individuals reserves the right to voice concern for the safety of the student- athlete and further discussion on treatment:

 Physician

 Athletic Trainer

+School Nurse

 Coach